Bobyuchen/datalake/README.md

 ## Integration with Kafka for Data Streaming

-To simulate real-time data streaming in a music event context, follow the instructions from the GitHub repository [Stefen-Taime/eventmusic](https://github.com/Stefen-Taime/eventmusic.git).
-This repository contains scripts and configurations necessary for producing messages to Kafka, which acts as the backbone for real-time data handling in this stack.(可以略過這段使用以下方法創建資料)
+To simulate real-time data streaming in a music event context.

 ### Preparing Kafka Connectors